Aerobee: Later versions

 Over the decades of development Aerobees were flown with many related engines including the XASR-1 (21AL-2600), 45AL-2600, AJ10-24, AJ10-25, AJ10-27, AJ10-34, AJ11-6, and AJ60-92.
 Later versions of the AJ10 and AJ-11 engines produced 17.8 kN of thrust.
-Boosters included surplus Nike M5E1 boosters and VKM-17 and VKM-20s as we'll as the original 2.5KS-18000.
+Boosters included surplus Nike M5E1 boosters and VKM-17 and VKM-20s as well as the original 2.5KS-18000.

 Launch towers for Aerobee rockets were built at the White Sands Missile Range and Holloman AFB in New Mexico; Wallops Flight Facility in Virginia; Eglin AFB in Florida; Churchill Rocket Research Range in Manitoba, Canada; and Woomera, South Australia.
 Aerobees were also launched from Centro de Lancamento da Barreira do Inferno (CLBI), Natal, Rio Grande N, Brazil; Kauai Test Facility, Barking Sands, Kauai; Nouadhibou, Dakhlet Nouadhibou, Mauritania; Vandenberg AFB, California; Walker's Cay, Bahamas; and aboard the research vessel USS Norton Sound.
 Two Seabee missiles were launched from the sea off Point Mugu, California.
 The Seabee's (Sea launched Aerobees) were launched from a position floating in water as part of Robert Truax's Sea Dragon project for Aerojet.
 The Aerobees launched from overseas locations such as the Bahamas used a modified launch tower that had originally been used on the USS Norton Sound.
 NASA further modified that tower into the Mobile Aerobee Launch Facility (MALF) which was first used in 1966 for launches from Natal, Brazil.

 A total of 1,037 Aerobees (including variants) were launched from all locations with a success rate in excess of 97%.
 More than half of these were Aerobee 150/150As.
 The last Aerobee, a 150 MI, flew an Airglow payload at White Sands on 17 January 1985.